Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

 If you are creating a mirror, repeat the grub-install command for each disk in the pool.

-5.6b  For UEFI booting, install GRUB like this:
+5.5b  For UEFI booting, install GRUB like this:

     # grub-install --target=x86_64-efi --efi-directory=/boot/efi \
           --bootloader-id=ubuntu --recheck --no-floppy

+5.6  Verify that the ZFS module is installed:

+    # ls /boot/grub/*/zfs.mod

 ## Step 6: First Boot